OrbitNinja/C-Programs-/README.md

 Code is in C++

-This is my first programming project for a University class The game has two game type options:
+This is my first programming project for a University class

+The game has two game type options:

--Rock paper Scissors
+1. Rock paper Scissors
--Rolling dice for points
+2. Rolling dice for points